PySimpleGUI/PySimpleGUI/readme.md

 You all have my respect and admiration.
 You're enabling bigger things.
 What a special kind of thing to make.
 Who knows what you've enabled.
 I believe more people are getting over to your creations and getting to experience them.

 tkinter team - PySimpleGUI would be nowhere without your lengthy work & continuous dedication.
 ONE GUI API for 3 different OS's?
 Really?
 With no code changes to move between?
 That's a huge accomplishment.
 You're #1 to me.
-Thank you for your hard work 🙏.
+Thank you for your hard work.

 ## Getting Over "The Bar"